BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

 <b>Merging using a half-size buffer</b><br/>
 One obvious optimization is to only copy the values from A into the buffer, since by the time we run the risk of overwriting values in the range of B we will have already read and compared those values.
-Here's what this variant looks like:
+Here's what this variant looks like:<br/>

     Merge(array, A, B)
         Copy the values from A into the buffer